ralleyne531/GameShow/README.md

 - Navigate to the src directory and run index.html to load the homepage
   - Or, run the html file of a specific game you want to play.

+#### The original JAVA version I made of this project is included as well, check it out

 ### If you have suggestions, feel free to email or DM me!